 CASE SUMMARY

-On April 12, 2022 this case was consolidated with two other challenges to Louisiana's redistricting plans, Robinson v.
+• On April 12, 2022, the district court consolidated this case with two other pending challenges to Louisiana’s congressional and legislative redistricting plans, Robinson v.
 Ardoin and Galmon v.
 Ardoin.
-On August 30, 2022, the district court granted a motion to stay the case pending the U.S. Supreme Court's resolution of Merrill v.
-Milligan.

 Related Cases: Robinson v.
 Ardoin, Galmon v.
 Ardoin